-- Only H and K can be detected, with the measurements barely higher than the detection limits of the measuring equipment when they are significant; - In some places, the total $\alpha$ levels exceed the screening value of 0.1 Bq/litre, which represents a caution threshold.
+- Only 3H and 40K can be detected, with the measurements barely higher than the detection limits of the measuring equipment when they are significant; - In some places, the total α levels exceed the screening value of 0.1 Bq/litre, which represents a caution threshold.
 Nevertheless, the TID never reaches the parametric value of 0.1 mSv/year; - The mains water is therefore completely drinkable and fully meets European standards.

-- The radiological impact of the nuclear industry on distributed drinking water is not measurable: it meets the new standards put in place by the European Directive on drinking water; - It should be noted that the greater part of beta radioactivity is explained by the presence of K, a natural radioactive nuclide whose contribution must not be taken into account when calculating the dose to which humans are subjected; - A closer analysis of the monitoring programme results shows that although the water intended for human consumption generally complies with the standards, special attention must be paid at particular points (especially at Reningelst in the vicinity of Poperinge, at Fleurus and also sometimes at Ghent) to the total alpha emitter content, with the greatest input coming from Ra (natural), which sometimes exceeds the screening value of 0.1 Bq/litre.
+- The radiological impact of the nuclear industry on distributed drinking water is not measurable: it meets the new standards put in place by the European Directive on drinking water; - It should be noted that the greater part of beta radioactivity is explained by the presence of 40K, a natural radioactive nuclide whose contribution must not be taken into account when calculating the dose to which humans are subjected; - A closer analysis of the monitoring programme results shows that although the water intended for human consumption generally complies with the standards, special attention must be paid at particular points (especially at Reningelst in the vicinity of Poperinge, and at Fleurus) to the total alpha emitter content, with the greatest input coming from 226Ra (natural), which sometimes exceeds the screening value of 0.1 Bq/litre.
 Even though this does not lead to the TID being exceeded, this water must be subjected to more particular monitoring.
-The origin of these exceeding's at Reningelst and Ghent are due to mixtures of water coming from Wallonia (region of Fleurus / Mons), which are naturally more rich in radium.
-Checks are also applied to the main grid of Poperinge themselves which show no exceedings.
+The origin of these exceeding's at Reningelst are due to mixtures of water coming from Wallonia (region of Fleurus / Mons), which are naturally more rich in radium.
+Checks are also applied to the main grid of

+Poperinge themselves which show quite no exceedings.
 So the routine checks also take into account the city of Poperinge in addition to these applied to Reningelst.